 Doing a whole year would have been sweet, but I already had plans in motion to move to Asia.
 The local food here is incredible, but they haven’t quite figured out pizza.
 After years of busting my ass in the gym, I’m also taking a break from weights to experiment with calisthenics and gymnastic strength training.

-(UPDATE: I’m a year into my calisthenics regime, and loving it.
-Check out the Portable Travel Gym That Fits in Your Pocket for an introduction to the world of bodyweight fitness.)
+(UPDATE: I’m a couple years into my calisthenics regime, and loving it.
+Check out my ‘pack of cards workout‘ for an introduction to the world of bodyweight fitness.)